timjmiller/wham/README.md

 * The order is the same as the fleet catches.
 * There are indicators for whether to use the age composition in a given year.

+### Hidden process model components:
+* Abundance at age:
+  * As mentioned above, the model can be configured to have no hidden processes (random effects),
+  * or log-recruitment can be treated as a normal random variable,
+  * or all log-abundances at age can be treated as normal random variables.
+Abundances at age are currently conditionally independent of each other.
+* Natural mortality:
+  * can be assumed known at age, or estimated as fixed effects parameters.
+  * if an allometric function of size is estimated, the (log of the) exponential parameter can be estimated as a normal random effect with a prior based on Lorenzen's work.
+  * or annual log-natural mortality parameters can be treated as a normal random walk.

 ### Other Inputs:

 ## Weight-at-age: